BenGalewsky/spark-hep-query/README.md

 method will accept a dictionary of JaggedArrays.
 The keys in this dictionary are Physics Object names.

+You will most likely want to create a dictionary of `Accumulator`s which are objects that support accumulation of results (typicall histograms).
+These are available to the `calc` method and can be retrieved after the dataset is analyzed.

 You invoke this UDF by creating an instance of `NanoAODColumnarAnalysis`.
 This class makes assumptions about the CMS NanoAOD file format.
-Then call `generate_udf` with your projected dataset, the list of physics_objects you need to operate on, your code to execute on the return, and a fully qualified analysis class name.
+Then call `generate_udf` with your projected dataset, the list of physics_objects you need to operate on, and your code to execute on the return.

 ## How to Test